openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 Twisted](http://mindby.com/2011/02/celery-and-twisted/)

-"Iâ€™ve been working with [Celery](http://celeryproject.org/), [Twisted](http://twistedmatrix.com/trac/) and [Cyclone](https://github.com/fiorix/cyclone) recently on a side project I have going on, however the integration between Celery and Twisted is not ideal for asynchronous programming which prompted me to jot down some notes for what Iâ€™ve worked out.
-Hopefully this will be useful to someone, also if anyone wants to offer a better way Iâ€™m all ears :) .
+"I’ve been working with [Celery](http://celeryproject.org/), [Twisted](http://twistedmatrix.com/trac/) and [Cyclone](https://github.com/fiorix/cyclone) recently on a side project I have going on, however the integration between Celery and Twisted is not ideal for asynchronous programming which prompted me to jot down some notes for what I’ve worked out.
+Hopefully this will be useful to someone, also if anyone wants to offer a better way I’m all ears :) .

 Celery has some built in methods to allow you to check the completeness of a remote job by calling the successful() method on a returned AsyncResult object.
-For example you can do something like thisâ€¦" (...)
+For example you can do something like this…" (...)